DecisionsDev/decisions-on-kafka/docs/chapters/subscenario2.md

 ## Scenario 2 :  Load balancing between two Decision Services

-The goal of this sub-scenario is to show the load balancing between two Decision Services.
+The goal of this scenario is to show the load balancing between two Decision Services.

 ![use case 2](../../docs/images/usecase2.png)